 The UK Group manages tax risks via recognition and monitoring of the various types of risk and in accordance with the Group’s tax principles.
 Tax risks include compliance risks, operational risks and transactional risks.

 Careful attention is given to ensure that all tax returns are accurate and are filed on time.
-To do so, our Finance and I.T teams maintain robust financial systems which are regularly subject to internal and external and audit and control processes, and engage external compliance advisory services when required.
+To do so, our Finance and IT teams maintain robust financial systems which are regularly subject to internal and external audit and control processes, and engage external compliance advisory services when required.

 Finance teams across the organisation’s trading operations work very closely with operational teams.
 As a result, commercial, financial and operational decisions are taken after proper cross-functional discussion and communication.

-The UK Group’s principal activities are the provision of software, digital solutions and technology-based outsourcing services, primarily to the public sector and regulated markets in the UK.
-Therefore, the vast majority of the UK Group’s trading operations are conducted with UK-based Customers and Suppliers.
-However, recent growth in intra-Group cross-border sales recognised that our tax strategy should recognise transfer pricing and arm’s-length requirements under OECD guidelines, as a result of which, external advice transfer pricing advice was engaged.
-Similar levels of cross-functional discussion and communication is followed between the Uk and International teams.
+The UK Group’s principal activities are the provision of software, digital solutions and managed services, primarily to the public sector and regulated markets in the UK.
+Therefore, the vast majority of the UK Group’s trading operations are conducted with UK-based customers and suppliers.
+However, recent growth in intra-Group cross-border sales recognised that our tax strategy should recognise transfer pricing and arm’s-length requirements under OECD guidelines, as a result of which, external advice transfer pricing advice was engaged and it continues to be.
+Similar levels of cross-functional discussion and communication is followed between the UK and International teams.